ubclaunchpad/LP-website/src/docs/Recruitment/overview.md

 * around 60% of the design team be "beginners".
 * at least 40% of design team (including lead) be "experienced".
+* Dedicated design channels where all designers regardless of team can collaborate with each other

 You can learn more about design roles in the [Designer role description](/handbook/recruitment/strategy.md).